Richm419/student-placement-dashboard/README.md

-# student-placement-dashboard
-Power BI + Python clinical placement optimization dashboard
 # Student Placement Optimization Dashboard

-## Overview
-This project simulates a clinical placement optimization workflow using Python and Power BI.
+Power BI + Python project simulating a clinical placement optimization workflow.

-Students are assigned to clinical sites based on region preference and site capacity constraints.
-The results are then visualized in an interactive dashboard to monitor placement efficiency, utilization, and remaining capacity.
+This project demonstrates data preparation, assignment logic, and interactive dashboard reporting to track placement efficiency, utilization, and remaining capacity.

-This mirrors real-world healthcare and operations analytics use cases.
+Note: All data in this project is simulated for portfolio/demo purposes.

 ---